wazo-platform/wazo-platform.org/content/contribute.md

 If you want to help the project financially, you can approach some of the companies offering commercial support for Wazo Enterprise and engage their services.
 Doing so creates a healthy ecosystem around the project where companies are encouraged to contribute their resources to improve the project to create a larger pool of potential customers wanting their services.

 We appreciate positive feedback on our project as well.
 If you are on Twitter, send us a tweet to @wazocommunity.
 That helps raise awareness of our project so others can benefit from it as well.
 Contributions to our blog or to the forum and organizing events around wazo-platform is another great contributions you can do.

+Check the [ecosystem page](/ecosystem) if you want more informations about commercial products.